 Many of us live in the past or the future.
 We ruminate and regret, or we have anxiety and worry about what may happen next in life.
 By learning how to regulate your own nervous system and by understanding what external "triggers" affect you - you can learn to be with and tolerate life's ups and downs in a new way, with fresh eyes, embodied presence, and an open, empowered and courageous heart.
 By turning towards that which we normally turn against, together we can open up to a new way of being, shifting from anger, fear and grief to curiosity, calm, and courage.

-We can discuss what you would most like to address in a free phone or video consult.
+We can discuss what you would most like to address in a free phone or video consult and further discuss hourly rates at that time, as well as pay-ahead or “package” plans.
 I can work with you in person in Brooklyn, and/or via video on Zoom at a time suitable to your schedule.
-My clients and students include those who identify as genderqueer, gay, lesbian and heterosexual, span racial/ethnic backgrounds, and serve the greater world as educators, corporate/professionals, activists, creatives (writers, artists, culinary creators), therapists, students, and more.
-It would be my privilege and honor to join you on your healing journey.

 Sexual Orientation: Inclusive of all sexual orientations, heterosexual and members of the LBGTQIA+ community.